By Nicole Druckman

 Each fall, my husband and I turn our thoughts to adoption.
 While adoption is on our minds all year long, we think about it even more at this time of year.
 In addition to November being National Adoption Month, which raises awareness of adoption, each September our family also celebrates “Gotcha Day” – the unforgettable day our son, Jake, joined our family.

 From the moment we set eyes on Jake’s picture, when we were in the process of adopting from South Korea, we were smitten with this boy with the very round cheeks and expressive eyes and eyebrows!
 In one of the happiest days of our lives, but also less than a week after the tragedy of 9/11, we picked Jake up from the Minneapolis/St. Paul Airport when he was just shy of turning five months old.
 During that very difficult time for our nation, Jake’s arrival gave us much hope and happiness.
-Since becoming a family, Jake has brought us joy absolutely every day with his mischievous sense of humor; his care and concern for his family, nature, and animals; his honesty; his perseverance; and his commitment to his dreams, one of which is to study marketing and finance in college, which remarkably, he will go off to next year.
+Since becoming a family, Jake has brought us joy absolutely every day with his mischievous sense of humor; his care and concern for his family, nature, and animals; his honesty; his perseverance; and his commitment to his dreams, one of which is to study finance in college, which remarkably, he started this fall.

 In thinking back to those earlier years, though, when we first took Jake home, I remember how simultaneously, wonderful and strange it felt, all of a sudden, to have an infant, and an older one at that.
 During the adoption process, we had so much close contact with our adoption agency, only to have one more post-placement visit once Jake arrived and then, we were on our own!
 While it was great to have dedicated time together as a family, we also felt a bit lonely.
 We did not have family in the area, and not all of our friends were starting families yet.
 Minnesota, at the time, was known for its high adoption rates, and we met many families formed by international as well as domestic adoption.
 Yet, we were eager to meet other Jewish adoptive families—people who could truly appreciate the experience of raising a child, in many cases outside of their own race, in the Jewish religion and who had similar questions about issues such as conversion; how to help our children navigate and feel prideful of their various identities (e.g., Korean, Jewish, adoptee); and how to honor our children’s (non-Jewish) birth families and traditions while staying true to our Jewish heritage.

 As life got busy with a baby and then, as Jake grew into an active toddler, we did not quite realize the goal of forming a network of other Jewish adoptive families.
 Then, when Jake was four – and after I gave birth to our second child, Sam – my husband’s career brought us to the Chicago area.
-About a week after arriving in Evanston, I saw a listing in a Jewish newspaper for a Project Esther: The Chicago Jewish Adoption Network event and called Marsha Raynes, Project Esther’s Director.
-We were thrilled that we had found Project Esther, the part of JCFS’s family of services that provides adoption and infertility support, along with a Jewish adoption community.
-We attended social events such as Project Esther’s annual Chanukah party; adoption conferences and other educational activities; and a transracial adoption support group.
+About a week after arriving in Evanston, I saw a listing in a Jewish newspaper for an adoption and infertility support event and called Marsha Raynes, JCFS Adoption and Infertility Support Director.
+We were thrilled that we had found JCFS' Adoption and Infertility Support program and services, part of JCFS Chicago’s family of services along with a Jewish adoption community.
+We attended social events such as Adoption and Infertility Support's annual Chanukah party; adoption conferences and other educational activities; and a transracial adoption support group.
 At the group, as we discussed the various joys and challenges of being a conspicuous family (one where people see racial differences right off the bat), I met a good friend of mine who happens to live just blocks away with her son, who was adopted domestically from Chicago.
 Also, Marsha is readily accessible if you have specific adoption-related questions or need help linking with area adoption resources.

 - When Jewish holidays arrive, how do we navigate being one of the few multi-ethnic families as we worship?